What is Chinese Valentine's Day and how is it celebrated?

 In the face of his devastating loss, Zhinü’s mortal husband Niulang carried their two children to heaven in search of his beloved wife.
 Yet the Goddess of Heaven, ever the controlling mother, quickly learned of Niulang’s arrival and created a tremendous river—the Milky Way itself—between him and Zhinü to separate them for eternity.

 Witnessing this most romantic scene unfold—and to the delight of lovers worldwide—the Goddess of Heaven underwent a dramatic change of heart!
-She thus decided to forevermore allow the lovers to meet on the Magpie Bridge each year on the 7th day of the 7th lunar month.
+She thus decided to allow the lovers to meet on the Magpie Bridge each year on the 7th day of the 7th lunar month forevermore.

 When is Chinese Valentine’s Day on the Gregorian calendar?

-In 2020, Chinese Valentine’s Day will fall on August 26 on the Gregorian calendar.
-In 2021, Qixi Festival will fall on August 15.
+In 2021, Qixi Festival will fall on August 14 on the Gregorian calendar.
 In 2022, it will be celebrated on August 5.

 Qixi is a time to bake and eat 巧果 (qiǎoguǒ), a type of sweet pastry.
-This is because the character 巧 (qiǎo) in 巧果 sounds very similar to 桥 (qiáo), which means bridge and thus symbolizing the celestial Magpie Bridge! 巧 can also mean “skillful”, so by eating these little sweets women can become 心灵手巧 (xīnlíng shǒuqiǎo)—clever and skillful.
+This is because the character 巧 (qiǎo) in 巧果 sounds very similar to 桥 (qiáo), which means bridge, thus symbolizing the celestial Magpie Bridge! 巧 can also mean “skillful,” so by eating these little sweets women can become 心灵手巧 (xīnlíng shǒuqiǎo)—clever and skillful.
 Traditionally, women also pray to Zhinü for wisdom, a good husband, and a happy life.

 Other Romantic Holidays in China